kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 * unit tests exercising kube-proxy behavior when `internalTrafficPolicy` is set to all possible values.

 E2E test:
-* e2e tests validating default behavior with kube-proxy did not change when `internalTrafficPolicy` defaults to `Cluster`.
+* e2e tests validating default behavior with kube-proxy did not change when `internalTrafficPolicy` defaults to `All`.
 Existing tests should cover this.
 * e2e tests validating that traffic is preferred to local endpoints when `internalTrafficPolicy` is set to `PreferLocal`.
 * e2e tests validating that traffic is only sent to node-local endpoints when `internalTrafficPolicy` is set to `Local`.